-- Admin Web Interface makes the server management simple through an easy to use control panel.
+- Admin Web Interface makes the server management simple through an easy-to-use control panel.

 - Connect client, which can be downloaded directly from the Access Server, allows login through the AS web portal.

-The server software is available for a variety of Linux distributions and version.
+The server software is available for a variety of Linux distributions and versions.
 You can check out the OpenVPN Access Server Software Packages page or click the links below to find the correct software for your system.